btclaw/btclaw-miner/docs/PROTOCOL.md

 **Q: Can I transfer NXS from any wallet?**
 Yes.
 Transfer only requires creating a standard Bitcoin transaction with an OP_RETURN output.
 Any Taproot-compatible wallet (UniSat, OKX Wallet, Xverse) can construct this transaction through the NEXUS web frontend.

+**Q: What is a Batch Transfer?**
+When a buyer purchases multiple sell orders at once, the market combines them into a single Bitcoin transaction using `NXS:BATCH:<amt1>,<amt2>,...` in the OP_RETURN.
+Each amount maps to the corresponding seller input.
+The buyer address is read from OUTPUT[N] where N is the number of amounts.
+This is more gas-efficient than executing multiple separate transfers.

 ---